anyaevostinar/anyaevostinar.github.io/classes/201-w24/HW8.md

 I recommend putting in some print statements and then calling your `breadthFirstSearch` method to make sure that it is working as your expect.
 Remove the print statements after it works however.

-## getShortestPath
+## getShortestPath(String start, String end)
+This method should return a `List<String>` containing the list of articles that the user needs to click on to get from the start node to the finish node.
+Note that you should return an empty list if there is not a path between the start and end article.

-This method should first call your `breadthFirstSearch` method with your start article and save the resulting map of predecessor nodes.
+You should first call your `breadthFirstSearch` method with your start article and save the resulting map of predecessor nodes.

 Now you have a map of the node that comes before each node on a shortest path from the start node and you just need to trace through them.
 Since you can only look up the predecessor of a given node, you need to start at the end article and look up its predecessor node until you get to the start article node.